jelsonjay/typescript/README.md

-# TypeScript Alternative to JavasCript Seperset
+# TypeScript Alternative to JavasCript Superset

 learn typescript, all valid javascript code is also typescript code.